 - Root certificate (trusted by browsers)

-notAfterdate - Name mismatch: Certificate doesn't match domain
+notAfterdate - Name mismatch: Certificate doesn't match the domain you're connecting to

 - Incomplete chain: Missing intermediate certificate